A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Introduction

 \section{Introduction}

 The Polish physicist Andrzej Trautman played a key role as a transition figure from an era in the 1950's when neither the existence of gravitational waves nor the mechanism of their generation was widely recognized or understood.
 He made major advances in both subjects in a thesis nominally directed by Leopold Infeld, though in reality overseen by Jerzy Plebanski.
 His 1958 London King's College lectures, based on his Ph.
 D. work and the accompanying series of papers, became a sensation among the relativity congnoscenti.
 It was there that he met the English mathematician Ivor Robinson who had in 1956 rediscovered the first exact solutions of Einstein's equations representing plane gravitational waves.
 There began a lifelong collaboration in deriving more general exact solutions that could be interpreted as representing gravitational waves.
 The latter part of this commentary will focus on the gravitational radiation aspect of their work in the 1950's and 1960's.
-They were key players in a surprisingly large international network. \footnote{Roberto Lalli has compiled a comprehensive listing of members of the worldwide relativity network in the period around 1950 \cite{Lalli:2017aa}.} I will attempt here to isolate the relevant accomplishments of this community, identify in this context the technical advances made by Trautman and Robinson, and more ambitiously try to understand how their special backgrounds, interests and talents influenced the development of gravitational radiation theory.\footnote{Daniel Kennefick has written extensively on various aspects of this history, with numerous insights that I will have occasion to cite in this commentary \cite{Kennefick:1999aa,Kennefick:2005aa,Kennefick:2007aa,Kennefick:2017aa}.
+They were key players in a surprisingly large international network. \footnote{Roberto Lalli has compiled a comprehensive listing of members of the worldwide relativity network in the period around 1950 \cite{Lalli:2017aa}.} We will attempt here to isolate some of the relevant accomplishments of this community, identify in this context the technical advances made by Trautman and Robinson, and more ambitiously try to understand how their special backgrounds, interests and talents influenced the development of gravitational radiation theory.\footnote{Daniel Kennefick has written extensively on various aspects of this history, with numerous insights that we will have occasion to cite in this commentary \cite{Kennefick:1999aa,Kennefick:2005aa,Kennefick:2007aa,Kennefick:2017aa}.
 See also \cite{Blum:2018ac}.
-I will be providing some additional technical detail, and will be putting some more stress on the role of Trautman, Robinson, their cited sources and their discussion partners.
+We will be providing some additional technical detail, and will be putting some more stress on the role of Trautman, Robinson, their cited sources and their discussion partners.
 C. Denson Hill and Pawel Nurowski have given a good overview of some of the material presented here \cite{Hill:2017aa}.
 In addition Trautman \cite{Rindler:1987ab} and Robinson \cite{Penrose:1997aa} each contributed to brief overviews of each others work.
 Finally, Trautman himself provides some additional insights in a recent interview \cite{Trautman:2019aa}.
-Reminiscences of Ivor Robinson by several authors mentioned in the following can be found at the 2017 Robinson Memorial Symposium website http://artemis.austincollege.edu/acad/physics/dsalis/RobinsonMemorial/RobinsonSymposiumSchedule.html.}
+Reminiscences of Ivor Robinson by several authors mentioned in the following can be found at the 2017 Robinson Memorial Symposium website http://artemis.austincollege.edu/acad/physics/dsalis/RobinsonMemorial/RobinsonSymposiumSchedule.html.
+This study was motivated in part by Salisbury's longterm relationship with Ivor and Joanna Robinson following his arrival close to the University of Texas at Dallas in 1987.
+Andrzej Trautman had been a frequent visitor.
+This review is by no means intended as an extensive historical analysis of the emergence and development of gravitational wave analysis. }